Skip to main content

 Several key hormones demonstrate predictable changes with age.
 Testosterone levels in men, for instance, typically exhibit a gradual decline beginning in the mid-30s, a process often termed andropause.
 Women experience a more abrupt transition during perimenopause and menopause, characterized by a significant reduction in estrogen and progesterone, alongside shifts in testosterone.

-Growth hormone, a critical regulator of and cellular repair, also sees its pulsatile secretion diminish with advancing years.
+Growth hormone, a critical regulator of body composition and cellular repair, also sees its pulsatile secretion diminish with advancing years.
 These changes, while common, affect each individual differently, necessitating a personalized approach to assessment and potential intervention.

 Targeted Endocrine Support Protocols